“Understanding Life Backwards” in Two Old Photographs – By Dave Powell

 Years later, needing the information for a medical form, I asked mom how old I was when my heart had stopped.
 She said 11.
 But a man named Mr. Smith made me think that she was just a little bit off.

 When I was in 6th grade in Columbus, Ohio, our family moved from a haunted house on Sharon Avenue to a quiet brick ranch on Bethel Road.
-Mr. Smith taught boys’ gym at our new school, and he seemed to relish making me run around its outdoor track until I collapsed and sucked air like a fish out of water.
+Mr. Smith taught boys’ gym at our new school, and he seemed to relish making me run around its outdoor track until my asthmatic lungs made me collapse and suck air like a fish out of water.
 (He had earlier demonstrated that resistance and parental complaints would only make matters worse.)

 Uncertainty about the date and place of my “fatal” asthma attack came from a strong memory that it occurred at Sharon Avenue.
 In my mind, I could even picture it happening there.
-But I still had asthma when Mr. Smith was forcing me to the ground.
-Logic therefore dictated that my final attack must have occurred after the move to Bethel Road… and when I was 12.
+But I still had asthma when Mr. Smith was forcing me to the ground after the move.
+Logic therefore dictated that the fatal attack must have occurred after moving to Bethel Road… and when I was 12.

 Yet my vivid memory of expiring at Sharon Avenue persisted for decades.
-I needed tangible proof that it was also false.
-Sadly, my parents were no longer around to ask.
+I needed tangible proof that it was also a false memory.
+But sadly, my parents were no longer around to ask.

 Old Pictures Speak